Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The best part?
 The performances are held in different parts of the city and many of them outdoors, so you can enjoy the performances with the incomparable setting of Rome as a backdrop.

-7. Enjoy a jazz concert in the Roman Auditorium
+8. Enjoy a jazz concert at the Roman auditorium

-It may happen that during your getaway to Rome in autumn the day gets up pretty bad and the body asks you to enjoy a good plan under cover.
+It may happen that during your getaway to Rome in autumn the day gets up pretty bad and the body asks you to enjoy under cover of a good plan.
 If you are traveling in November, I have the perfect activity for you: a jazz concert at the Auditorium Parco della Musica, which will elevate your experience in the Eternal City.

 Every year, the Italian capital hosts the Rome Jazz Festival, one of the most important international events dedicated to this type of music.
 If you want to spend a special evening in the city, I suggest you book tickets for this concert in advance, as the event has a long tradition and sells out quickly.